- Search The Registry

 - My Account

 Virginia Johnson was born and raised in Washington, D.C.
-She began training in classical ballet at the age of three under Therrell Smith, a friend of her mothers who had trained under Mathilde Kschessinska.
+She began training in classical ballet at three under Therrell Smith, a friend of her mother's who had trained under Mathilde Kschessinska.
 When she was thirteen years old, she was accepted as a scholarship student at The Washington School of Ballet, where she trained under Mary Day and was the only Black student.
 She graduated from the school in 1968.

 After a twenty-eight-year dancing career with the company, Johnson retired and enrolled as a communications student at Fordham University.
-She was later hired as the inaugural editor-in-chief of Pointe Magazine and served in that capacity from 2000 until she left in 2009 to become the artistic director of Dance Theatre of Harlem.
+She was later hired as the inaugural editor-in-chief of Pointe Magazine and served in that capacity from 2000 until she left in 2009 to become the artistic director of the Dance Theatre of Harlem until 2022.